Unge-Vil/Unge-Vil-Website/docs/EXPERIENCES.md

 ## Linking to a Blog Post
 When editing an Experience, use the **Related Post** meta box in the sidebar to choose an existing blog post.
 Select **— None —** if no blog post should be connected.

+## Linking to an External Website
+Use the **External URL** meta box to provide a link to an outside website.
+If filled in, the Experience will display a “Visit website” button beneath the content and team members.

 ## Linking to a WordPress User
 Use the **Team Members** meta box (`uv_experience_users`) to associate one or more WordPress users with an Experience.
 Start typing in the selector to search and choose people; multiple users can be selected.
 On the front end, the selected users appear beneath the Experience content with their profile details.
 Team visibility is managed separately through User → Location assignments.